 Ellen Seidman is the mom behind Love That Max, a blog that supports parents of children with special needs and disabilities.
 Not everyone understands the joy and pain of being a parent to a child with a disability.
 Through her own experience with her son Max, Ellen shares honest stories about her motherhood journey.
 She also expresses solidarity with other parents in a similar position to support and strengthen them.

 Laura Fuentes’ daughter developed severe food allergies to phosphates, a common ingredient in processed foods.
-Pushed to make a change, Fuentes spent months of recipe testing and recreating lunches to the point where other parents began asking her to share recipes and create a simple plan they could follow with little to no kitchen experience.
-The thing that surprised her most was the number of parents who struggle to make healthy and fresh school lunches due to busy lives or the struggle to come up with new ideas.
+Pushed to make a change, Fuentes spent months of recipe testing and recreating lunches.
+Eventually, other parents began asking her to share recipes and create simple meal plans they could follow with little to no kitchen experience.
+What surprised her most was the number of parents who struggle to make healthy and fresh school lunches due to busy lives or the struggle to come up with new ideas.
 She hopes to make a difference in family nutrition by sharing new recipes, kitchen tips, and lunch ideas with others.

 38) A Mom’s Take

 Started in 2010, A Mom’s Take is a blog created by one mom who was trying to be a resource for other moms and connect with them.
 What began as a way to pass the time has now become a full-time business run by a team of moms.
 Writers talk about various topics from recipes, travel, crafts, gift ideas, and blogging tips, and produce other content to inspire and teach.
 The platform includes multiple writers and contributors, but one thing remains the same.
 They are all real women sharing their stories, experiences, and opinions.

 39) Thrifty Nifty Mommy